Emilie du Chatelet and Euler: A Rare Convergence on the Hypotheses of Physics: Introduction

 \section{Introduction}

 The Marquise du Châtelet, like other thinkers of the Enlightenment, aspired to understand the exact sciences and gained a reputation for contributing to expound the scientific principles derived from philosophical thought.
-She studied the nascent science of mechanics through the philosophy of Newton, Descartes, and Leibniz, and in the process, she participated in the debate that raged in the eighteenth century between Cartesians and Newtonians and at the same time promoted the {\it vis viva} (living force) concept introduced by Leibniz to differentiate the force of a body which has only the tendency to motion, as opposed to the force when the body is actually moving.
+She studied the nascent science of mechanics through the philosophy of Newton, Descartes, and Leibniz, and in the process, she participated in the debate that raged in the eighteenth century between Cartesians and Newtonians, as she promoted the {\it vis viva} (living force) concept introduced by Leibniz to differentiate the force of a body which has only the tendency to motion, as opposed to the force when the body is actually moving.

-In 1963, a volume of correspondence written by Euler to several scientists was published.\footnote{Smirnov 1963.} There, among letters to Clairaut there is a copy of an undated draft addressed to Châtelet that provides the historical and scientific background for the research contained in this paper.
+In 1963, a volume of correspondence written by Euler to several scientists was published.\footnote{Smirnov 1963.} There, among letters to Clairaut there is a copy of an undated draft addressed to Châtelet that provides the historical and scientific background for the research in this paper.
+See Appendix A for my annoted copies.